mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 Here, python3 should refer to at least Python 3.5 and depends on your specific installation of Python.

-Before running the code files, check whether you have the following requirements and install them if necessary (the program also performs checks on startup):
+Before running the code files, check whether you have the following requirements and install them if necessary:

                 Python 3.5 or later